-The Curious Gem is a UK based company with the express aim of providing superior quality gemstones, beads and briolettes to jewellery designers across the world at the best possible prices.
-We buy our beads directly from the manufacturer, often hand-picking the gemstones ourselves to ensure the best possible cut, clarity and colour.
+The Curious Gem is a UK based company which specialises in supplying superior quality gemstones, beads and briolettes to jewellery designers across the world at the best possible prices.
+We buy our beads direct from the manufacturer, often hand-picking the gemstones ourselves to ensure the best possible cut, clarity and colour.
 For more information about our beads please click here.
-We also offer a range of high quality jewellery components, including Thai Karen Hill Tribe silver, gold vermeil, sterling silver and gold filled findings.
+We also offer a range of high quality jewellery findings and components, including gold vermeil, sterling silver, gold and rose gold filled findings.

-The business is owned by Victoria Brown, who has more than a business interest in the products we sell - she also has a passion for gems and gemmology and holds a Foundation Certificate in Gemmology awarded by the Gemmological Association of Great Britain.
+Victoria Brown, who established the business in 2007, has a genuine passion for gems and gemmology and holds a Foundation Certificate in Gemmology awarded by the Gemmological Association of Great Britain.
 She has the expertise and equipment to be able to test gem material and for quality control purposes will occasionally test a selection of beads - to date there have been no issues.

 Customer satisfaction is our top priority and we aim for a long term relationship with every one of our customers built on trust.
 Please see our customer testimonials for genuine feedback on our products.

 A message from Victoria Brown Cert.
-GA, owner of The Curious Gem:
+GA, director of The Curious Gem:

 The price of beads is a subject close to everyone's hearts.
 In my experience, when it comes to gemstones, you really do get what you pay for.
-If you come across a strand of AA grade aquamarine for £3 it is more than likely it is not aquamarine as there are minimum manufacturing costs for all gems.
-Of course, all gemstones are graded - the lower quality being more abundant and considered less desirable, thus a lower price tag.
-High quality, nicely cut, gemstones with good clarity will always be more expensive - you are paying for the scarcity of the material and the skill of the cutter.
-It is therefore really important when comparing prices between sellers that you are actually comparing like from like: you should look at the quality of the stone (clarity and colour), quality of cut and carat weight (there will be a noticeable price difference between a 3mm and 4mm strand of rondelles).
+If you come across a strand of AA grade aquamarine for £5 it is more than likely it is not aquamarine as there are minimum manufacturing costs for all gems.
+Of course, all gemstones are graded - the lower quality being more abundant and considered less desirable, thus attracting a lower price tag.
+High quality, nicely cut gemstones with good clarity will always be more expensive - you are paying for the scarcity of the rough material and the skill of the cutter.
+It is therefore really important when comparing prices between sellers that you are actually comparing like from like: you should look at the quality of the stone (clarity and colour), quality of cut and carat weight (for example, there will be a noticeable price difference between a 3mm and 4mm strand of rondelles).

 I hope you enjoy browsing our website and if there is anything I can assist you with please do not hesitate to get in touch."